DamianStanger/nodeQAInterview/README.md

 ## Implemented requirements
 The code base has the following requirements fully implemented and tested:
  * Take a file containing 'buildings' and save them to a mongo collection called buildings
- * the _id in the mongo document should take the uprn
+ * The _id in the mongo document should take the uprn of the building
  * Each imported document should have an imported date
- * Create a field called 'fullAddress' that is the concatenation of lines 1, 2, town and postcode
+ * Create a field called 'fullAddress' that is the concatenation of name, line 1, line 2, city and postcode

 ## New requirements
 The following requirements have been recently added and are not tested